kamranabdicse/fastapi-postgres-boilerplate/README.md

 # fastapi-postgres-boilerplate
-This project template which uses FastAPi, Alembic, SQLAlchemy as ORM, Rocketry as scheduler, Celery as async task manager.
+This project template which uses FastAPi, Alembic, SQLAlchemy as ORM, Rocketry as scheduler, Celery as async task manager with Rabittmq.
 It shows a complete async CRUD template.
-Also I setup cache app with invalidate feature.
+Also I setup cache app with invalidate feature with Redis.

 ## Set environment variables